VLCTechHub/publisher-browser-extension/README.md

  - `git clone https://github.com/VLCTechHub/chrome-addon.git`
  - `cd chrome-addon`
  - `npm install`
- - open chrome -> settings -> extensions -> enable dev mode
+ - Open `chrome://extensions/` with Chrome
+ - Ensure that the "Developer mode" checkbox in the top right-hand corner is checked
- - add an extension, select `src` folder from this repo
+ - Click "LOAD UNPACKED" and select `src` folder from this repo
- - visit a meetup event page with a future event in Valencia
+ - Visit a meetup event page with a future event in Valencia

 To run the test run `npm test` on the project folder.